+- introduce graphing and graphical analysis, which will include

 - linearizing equations

 - error bars on graphs

 - least squares fitting

 Instructions for PC132 Labs

 Students will be divided into sections, each of which will be supervised by a lab supervisor and a demonstrator.
 This lab supervisor should be informed of any reason for absence, such as illness, as soon as possible.
 (If the student knows of a potential absence in advance, then the lab supervisor should be informed in advance.)
 A student should provide a doctor's certificate for absence due to illness.
 Missed labs will normally have to be made up, and usually this will be scheduled as soon as possible after the lab which was missed while the equipment is still set up for the experiment in question.